SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 ### 5. The Central Limit Theorem

+> 中心极限定理

 So, why is this result so important?
 Our self-driving car will have to deal with many, many sources of error.
 Some of which are very difficult to model.
-However, the central limit theorem, tells us that when combining all of these errors together, they can reasonably be modeled by a single Gaussian error distribution.
+However, **the central limit theorem, tells us that when combining all of these errors together, they can reasonably be modeled by a single Gaussian error distribution.**

 > Central Limit Theorem: When independent random variables are added, their normalized sum tends towards a normal distribution.